-You agree and consent to receive electronically all Communications that we may provide you in connection with your Project Fi account and your use of the Services.
+You agree and consent to receive electronically all Communications that we may provide you in connection with your Google Fi account and your use of the Services.
 Communications include:

 Communications shall be deemed to be received by you upon delivery in any of the following manners: